When inflationary perturbations refuse to classicalise: the role of non-Gaussianity in Wigner negativity: Introduction

 The main motivation for this work comes from Hudson's theorem, which states that \emph{a pure state has a non-negative Wigner function if and only if it is Gaussian}~\cite{HUDSON1974249, 1983JMP....24...97S}.
 As a contrapositive, any non-Gaussian pure state exhibits Wigner negativity.
 This is where primordial fluctuations rejoin the discussion: at leading order in perturbation theory, they are described by a quadratic Hamiltonian, and so provided they are initiated in a Gaussian state (as in the Bunch-Davies vacuum), they remain Gaussian and the Wigner function remains positive.
 General Relativity being non-linear, at higher order in perturbation theory the Hamiltonian receives cubic and higher order corrections.
 These terms render the state non-Gaussian, and hence the Wigner function non-positive.

-According to this reasoning, primordial fluctuations necessarily display quantum interferences, and the goal of this work is to make this statement explicit.
-The main difficulty is that, in regions of phase space where the inclusion of non-linearities makes the Wigner function negative, perturbative methods break down, since a change of sign always corresponds to large relative modifications.
-For this reason, non-perturbative methods must be employed.
-Here we choose to work with the effective field theory (EFT) of inflation, which we introduce in Sec.~\ref{sec:formalism} together with a homogeneous matching procedure inspired by the separate-universe approach.
+In this work, we quantify the emergence of Wigner negativity in primordial fluctuations generated by non-linear dynamics during inflation.
+We develop a non-perturbative treatment of the wavefunction and its associated Wigner function in order to track phase space interference beyond the Gaussian approximation.
+We focus throughout on the closed-system (unitary) evolution of a pure state, leaving the inclusion of environmental decoherence to future work.

+The remainder of this article is structured as follows: In Sec.~\ref{sec:formalism} we introduce our formalism, including the EFT of inflation as well as a homogeneous matching procedure inspired by the separate-universe approach.
 In Sec.~\ref{sec:constant roll}, we specialise to a general constant-roll background and solve for the wavefunction and Wigner function for the Goldstone of the EFT of inflation (which is closely related to the curvature perturbation).
 In Sec.~\ref{sec:results}, we present our results for the time evolution, parameter dependencies, and negativity of the Wigner function in an ultra-slow roll background.
 Finally, we conclude in Sec.~\ref{sec:conclusions} by discussing the implications of our results, as well as outlining a number of future directions.